 - At least 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form (pdf) and these guidelines for what defines a strong connection between courses: it is not as simple as the courses covering similar material.

 - Verify that the courses you want to connect all come from different areas.
-Refer to the area column in the course finder to find a particular course’s area; if it is not listed consult with the faculty member for that course or the chair of that department to ascertain the area.
+Refer to the Course Catalog to find a particular course’s area; if it is not listed consult with the faculty member for that course or the chair of that department to ascertain the area.

 - Read these examples of how students have successfully applied these guidelines to their proposals